Back to Blog

 > Myth.

-In general, the higher the Flight Level or the higher the aircraft gross weight the higher the ECON Speed.
+Generally, the higher the flight level or the aircraft's gross weight, the higher the ECON speed.
 ECON Speed is very sensitive to Cost Index below optimum Flight Level, especially for low cost indices.

 > Myth.

-Using Cost Index as speed control is not recommended, pilots should select speed via the Flight Control Unit (*).
+It is not recommended to use the Cost Index as speed control; pilots should select speed via the Flight Control Unit (*).

 Source: skybrary.aero